-Dvan's features darkened perceptibly."You taught her?"
+Dvan's features darkened perceptibly.
+"You taught her?"
 Robert Dazai Yo said carefully, "Some things, yes.
 Why the anger?"
 Dvan spoke in a voice low and shaky.
 "You are an abomination in the universe, a perversion of the Flame and of the Dance.
 And if you attempt to teach these things to Denice Castanaveras, I'll kill you."
 Robert Yo laughed in his face.
-"Oh, comeon.
-You ugly, stupid, slow-moving ox, you're going to kill me for continuing to do what I'vebeen doing for eight years?"
-"Yes," said Dvan with absolute sincerity.
+"Oh, come on.
+You ugly, stupid, slow moving ox, you're going to kill me for continuing to do what I've been doing for eight years?"
+"Yes," said Dvan with a profound sincerity.
 "I will."
 A smile twitched around the edge of Robert's lips.
 "Okay.
 Thanks.
 I mean for the warning.
-I appreciate it," he said with a sincerity approaching Dvan's own, "and I certainly won't forget it." - 8 - The years flowed by.
+I appreciate it," he said with a sincerity approaching Dvan's, "and I certainly won't forget it."
+33.